department-of-veterans-affairs/va.gov-team/products/facilities/vaccination-taxonomy/conversation-guide.md

 - Would you search for Flu or influenza?
 - Would you search for Coronavirus vs COVID?
 - Have you had any vaccines in the last 10 years?
+- How many times in the last 5 years have you had the flu shot?
+- (If 60 or older) Have you gotten or plan to get the shingles vaccine?
+- Have you taken Tdap (tetanus, diphtheria, and pertussis) vaccine / Have you taken Tdap booster?
-- When you get a vaccine, do you get it as part of a VA visit?
+- You mentioned having gotten the ___ vaccine.
+When you received it, was it part of a VA visit?
 Pharmacy visit?
 Town hall or other community-based vaccination program?
-- How many times in the last 5 years have you had the flu shot?
-- (If 60 or older) Do you plan to or did you take the shingles vaccine?
-- Have you taken Tdap (tetanus, diphtheria, and pertussis) vaccine / Have you taken Tdap booster?
+(Ask for each of the vaccines that the participant states having received).
 - Any questions for me?

 ## Thank-You and Closing